peter88213/nvhelp-de/source/book_view.rst

 .. |ico01| image:: _images/viewBook.png
    :alt: Buch

-The Buch properties view opens in the right pane when you select "Buch" in the tree, or when you click on the |ico01|
+The Buch properties view öffnet sich im rechten Fenster when you select "Buch" in the tree, or when you click on the |ico01|
 toolbar icon.
 It is the initial view after opening a *novelibre* project.